shirosaidev/stocksight/README.md

 ## Stocksight website
 https://stocksight.diskoverspace.com
 Currently in BETA.
 Free signup.
 Once you are registered and login, you will be given a token which you need to add to your stocksight config file to upload your stocksight results to the website.
+Edit config.py and add the line

+`stocksight_token = "<your auth token>"`

 ## Requirements
 - Python 3. (tested with Python 3.6.5)